Twitter CEO Jack Dorsey Says Trump Is No Worse Than Obama In A Podcast Interview

 Twitter CEO Jack Dorsey sat down for a chat with podcast host Joe Rogan to talk about social media, free speech, and how politicians are using the medium to get their message across.
 Dorsey has been criticized for turning a blind eye to hate speech, online harassment, and racism, and saying that Donald Trump is no different than Barack Obama with his use of social media.

-The Daily Beast says that host Joe Rogan asked Dorsey if social media is a right or if it’s just open to those who can participate in the social contract of decency.
+The Daily Beast says that host Joe Rogan asked Dorsey if social media is a right, or if it’s just open to those who can participate in the social contract of decency.

-“I believe it’s something that everyone has a right to.”
+“I believe it’s something that everyone has a right to,” Dorsey answered.

 Dorsey answered that while Jones was banned elsewhere, he still hadn’t violated the Twitter terms of service, and once he did, he was banned.
 He says that when Jones started threatening a CNN journalist, he knew it was time to cut him loose.